adrianchia/cas-webapp-jboss7/README.md

         keytool -genkey -alias tomcat -keypass changeit -keyalg RSA

    * remember to change the alias and keypass to your preference.
-   * one caveat for the following question: ``What is your first and last name?`` is that it should be the server name.
+   * one caveat for the following question: ``What is your first and last name?`` is that it should be the server hostname.

 2. Once you ge the keystore file (usually in your user_home directory), copy over to your standalone/configuration folder.